mechanoid/garganttua/README.md

 The `garganttua-gantt-chart` custom element has some attributes you have to provide as configuration:

-* `src` - needs to be provided, when the markup is not provided on server-side.
-See "JSON data reference" for the format.
+* `src` - **Required.** See "JSON data reference" for the format.
-* `start` - this reflects the start of the window for the Gantt chart.
+* `start` - **Required.** this reflects the start of the window for the Gantt chart.
 Tasks will be arranged related to the start and end date of the chart
-* `end` - this reflects the end of the window for the Gantt chart.
+* `end` - **Required.** this reflects the end of the window for the Gantt chart.
 Tasks will be arranged related to the start and end date of the chart
 * `groups` - add "collapsable" as `groups` attribute if you want to have the sub groups hidden initially.
 Toggle Buttons to toggle the visibility are attached automatically.